Cabana Target Leading Sector Aggressive ETF (CLSA) to Issue Dividend of $0.72 on December 29th

-Cabana Target Leading Sector Aggressive ETF (NASDAQ:CLSA – Get Free Report) announced a dividend on Friday, December 22nd, NASDAQ reports.
-Stockholders of record on Wednesday, December 27th will be paid a dividend of 0.718 per share on Friday, December 29th.
-The ex-dividend date of this dividend is Tuesday, December 26th.
+Cabana Target Leading Sector Aggressive ETF (NASDAQ:CLSA – Get Free Report) declared a dividend on Friday, December 22nd, NASDAQ reports.
+Stockholders of record on Wednesday, December 27th will be given a dividend of 0.718 per share on Friday, December 29th.
+The ex-dividend date is Tuesday, December 26th.

 Cabana Target Leading Sector Aggressive ETF Trading Up 0.5 %

-Large investors have recently bought and sold shares of the company.
-GTS Securities LLC purchased a new stake in shares of Cabana Target Leading Sector Aggressive ETF in the second quarter worth $1,632,000.
-Tower Research Capital LLC TRC raised its holdings in shares of Cabana Target Leading Sector Aggressive ETF by 43.0% in the 2nd quarter.
-Tower Research Capital LLC TRC now owns 2,485 shares of the company’s stock valued at $47,000 after acquiring an additional 747 shares in the last quarter.
-LPL Financial LLC bought a new stake in shares of Cabana Target Leading Sector Aggressive ETF during the 2nd quarter valued at about $191,000.
-JPMorgan Chase & Co. purchased a new position in shares of Cabana Target Leading Sector Aggressive ETF during the first quarter worth about $1,599,000.
-Finally, UBS Group AG grew its holdings in shares of Cabana Target Leading Sector Aggressive ETF by 66.0% during the fourth quarter.
-UBS Group AG now owns 6,188 shares of the company’s stock worth $113,000 after purchasing an additional 2,461 shares in the last quarter.
+Several institutional investors have recently modified their holdings of CLSA.
+Tower Research Capital LLC TRC lifted its holdings in shares of Cabana Target Leading Sector Aggressive ETF by 3,762.2% during the 1st quarter.
+Tower Research Capital LLC TRC now owns 1,738 shares of the company’s stock valued at $33,000 after purchasing an additional 1,693 shares in the last quarter.
+UBS Group AG bought a new position in shares of Cabana Target Leading Sector Aggressive ETF during the 1st quarter valued at about $41,000.
+LPL Financial LLC acquired a new stake in Cabana Target Leading Sector Aggressive ETF in the 2nd quarter valued at approximately $191,000.
+Goldman Sachs Group Inc. acquired a new stake in Cabana Target Leading Sector Aggressive ETF in the 2nd quarter valued at approximately $323,000.
+Finally, Jane Street Group LLC acquired a new stake in Cabana Target Leading Sector Aggressive ETF in the 1st quarter valued at approximately $356,000.

 The Cabana Target Leading Sector Aggressive ETF (CLSA) is an exchange-traded fund that mostly invests in target risk asset allocation.
 The fund seeks long-term growth by allocating to a mix of broad asset class ETFs in response to economic conditions.
 The fund uses an algorithm to select investments in sectors that it identifies as attractive pursuant to its aggressive risk profile.